Colts Close Practice Facility After Positive Tests for Virus

 In other NFL coronavirus developments:

+— The Cleveland Browns, who played the Colts on Sunday, had zero positive tests Friday morning and their building is open.
+The negatives included one for star wide receiver Odell Beckham Jr., who was ill and sent home Thursday.

-— The Atlanta Falcons on Friday resumed in-person work at their facility under the league's supplemental intensive protocols.
-The team had closed the facility Thursday following a second positive test for COVID-19.
+— The Atlanta Falcons on Friday resumed in-person work at their facility under more stringent safety measures.
+The team had closed the building Thursday following a second positive test for COVID-19.

 — The Tennessee Titans played Tuesday following a 16-day layoff because of an outbreak.